Kawaii Kon 2024 Video Art Showcase Theater Contests Rules

-Note: If submitting a multi-editor project, list all the editors in the real name and editor name sections in order above, with the contact person as the first person listed.
-For the address, phone number, and email address, only the contact person’s information is required.
+Note: If submitting a multi-editor project, list all the editors in the real name and editor name sections in the same order, with the contact person as the first person listed.
+For the address, phone number, and email address, enter only the primary contact person’s information.

 Please upload your video to any public file transfer websites such as Google Drive or Sendspace etc so that the url will be available to download.
 Copy and paste the url under “Video File URL” on the online entry form.

 File Naming Convention

 All video files submitted must be named in the following format:

 - Creator – your editor name (or real name if you prefer)

 - Title – the title of your video (if any)